CityOfPhiladelphia/StreetsDept-geodata-ecocamp/BigBelly/README.md

 | StreamType |  The type of material the BigBelly holds.
 Typically in Philly, they are all Trash, but other customers have Single Stream, Bottles/Cans, Paper, etc.
 | Lat |  Latitude of BigBelly location
 | Long |  Longitude of BigBelly location
-| Timestamp |  The Date/Time of the collection
+| Timestamp |  The Date/Time of the collection (Note: SHP, KMZ, and GeoJSON timestamps fields contain only dates.
+CSV contains full time/date timestamp.)
 | Level |  The fullness of the bin when it was collected at the timestamp.
 We use a GREEN/YELLOW/RED system.
 GREEN is fairly empty (about 30 gallons of trash), YELLOW is full (about 90 Gallons) and RED is the highest (about 150 gallons).

 ### Credits

 2014 BigBelly Solar: The Smart Grid for Waste & Recycling TM

-### Use Limitations

-- The data will not be used for any other purpose than the ECO Camp Hackathon June 21-22 2014
-- Upon request, BigBelly has access to view the resulting programs, application or tools created during the hackathon that have used this data set in whole or in part
-- BigBelly is acknowledged for providing the data set to ECO Camp

 Note: SHP, KMZ, and GeoJSON timestamps fields contain only dates.
 CSV contains full time/date timestamp.